sra-mac/Portifolio/README.md

 # PortifolioWeb

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.3.
+It was hosted on the Azure platform, see my portfolio in development: https://portifolio-web-app.azurewebsites.net/

 ## Development server